Mexican Dessert Cocktails: Sweet After-Dinner Drinks with a Twist

 How to serve Mexican dessert cocktails at home

-Presentation makes a big difference with dessert cocktails, especially when you’re hosting.
+Presentation makes a big difference with dessert cocktails when you’re hosting.
 Coupe glasses or small rocks glasses work well for richer serves, giving them a polished finish.
 Garnishes bring instant character, whether you reach for cinnamon sticks, cocoa rims, grated chocolate, or a twist of orange zest for extra warmth.

 When to serve Mexican dessert cocktails